Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

 It won’t include the value of any benefits in kind nor any payments that are made at the discretion of the employer, for example discretionary bonuses.

-The government has now said that the furlough scheme will be extended until at least April 2021, and will be reviewed as part of the March budget.
+The government has now said that the furlough scheme will be extended until September 2021.

-A third and fourth grant will now be made available by government.
-The third grant is a lump sum that will cover a three month period from November to January.
+A fourth grant will now be made available by government.
+The fourth grant is a lump sum that will cover a three-month period from February to April and is expected to open to applications in late April.
 The grant will meet 80% of average profits capped at a total of £7500.
-The fourth grant will cover February-April 2021.
-As yet the government have not confirmed what percentage of profits the fourth grant will meet nor whether there will be any changes to the qualifying rules.
+For the first time the grant will be opened up to people who became self-employed in tax year 2019/20.
+Previously applications were only accepted from those who started self-employment before April 2019.

 You are eligible for this HMRC grant if all of the below apply to you: